PedroBern/learn-graphql/tutorials/frontend/typescript-react-relay/tutorial-site/content/what-next.md

 ---
 title: "What next?"
-metaTitle: "What next? | GraphQL React Apollo Typescript Tutorial"
+metaTitle: "What next? | GraphQL React Relay Typescript Tutorial"
 metaDescription: "Learn what to do next with GraphQL, Typescript and Backend with more community resources.
 Join our discord channel for support."
 ---